jbouter/ansible-laptop/README.md

 # README

 These playbooks will setup my basic machine to my liking.

-Supports both KDE and GNOME, and will detect which is being used at runtime
+Supports both KDE and GNOME, and will detect which is being used at runtime.

 Tested on: